Tcheu/craftcms-httprequest/README.md

 # HTTP Request plugin for Craft CMS

-Create and send HTTP requests and retrieve the response, in JSON or plain text.
+Create and send HTTP requests from templates and retrieve the response, in JSON or plain text.

 ## Installation